Jarecb/Splurg_World/README.md

 * splurg.default.breeding.delay = Delay in turns before a Splurg can breed
 * splurg.default.stuck.break = Change of a Splurg moving while in combat, prevents stuck combats
 * splurg.degradation = Change of a Splurg suffering from an attribute degradation
+* splurg.charisma.energy.divisor = The amount of Energy required to generate one point of Charisma
 ## GUI Properties
 * gui.frame.width = Default window width
 * gui.frame.height = Default window height